SausageTaste/mirinae/README.md

 # How to build

-This app is mainly targeting Windows, but it's also frequently tested on Ubuntu and Android.
+I'm actively testing it on Windows and macOS.

-For those interested in Android version, there is separate [Android Studio project](https://github.com/SausageTaste/Mirinae-Android) that contains this repo as a submodule.
+There is a separate [Android Studio project](https://github.com/SausageTaste/Mirinae-Android) that contains this repo as a submodule.

-Here, I'm only describing how to build on Windows.
-The process won't be too different for Ubuntu.
+Note that I'll stop working on Android version because I'd rather want to concentrate on cutting-edge rendering techniques instead of fixing mobile limitations.

 ## Build with CMake